Louis-Finegan/Weather-api-Openweathermap-bash/README.md

 # Usage

-NOTE: Please ensure the config.json is configured with the proper settings.
+**NOTE**: Please ensure the config.json is configured with the proper settings.

 Once an account was created and also subscribed to the "Current Weather Data" API then, API keys can be found using the following link: "https://home.openweathermap.org/api_keys/".